-Ecoease secondary double glazing panels are made from PolyEthylene Terephthalate, better known as polyester or PET.
-PET was patented as a fibre forming plastic by J R Whinfield and J T Dickson while working in the laboratories of the Calico Printers Association in Accrington, Lancashire in 1941.
-After secret development work during the war, in 1947 an agreement between ICI and Calico Printers Association gave ICI the world rights to make polyester fibre, except in the United States where DuPont owned these rights.
+PET was patented as a fibre forming plastic by J R Whinfield and J T Dickson.
+This was while working in the laboratories of the Calico Printers Association in Accrington, Lancashire in 1941.
+After secret development work during the war, in 1947 an agreement was made between ICI and Calico Printers Association.
+This gave ICI the world rights to make polyester fibre, except in the United States where DuPont owned these rights.
 Commercial production of ‘Terylene’ polyester fibre commenced on Teesside in 1955.

-The intervening 55 year period has seen PET developed into many new forms and used in many new applications in addition to fibres, such as carbonated soft-drink bottles, thermoformed food containers, and in a wide variety of high-quality industrial and commercial applications.
-Each new application has made full use of the outstanding properties of this remarkable material to the extent that it has become the dominant material used in each of these applications.
+The past 60 year period has seen PET developed into many new forms and used in many new applications in addition to fibres.
+Such as carbonated soft-drink bottles, food containers, and in a wide variety of high quality industrial and commercial applications.
+Each new application has made full use of the outstanding properties of this remarkable materia.
+To the extent that it has become the dominant material used in each of these areas.

 Why do we use PET glazing panels for Ecoease?

-PET is the ideal glazing panel material because of its unique range of properties, which include:
+PET is the ideal glazing panel material because of its unique range of properties.
+These include:

 - Excellent fire resistance.
 Class 1 according to BS476 Part 6 (basically won’t burn.)
 Acrylic sheet is only Class 3